Forrest Lamp: Los Angeles Chargers

-The Los Angeles Chargers selected Lamp in the second round (38th overall) of the 2017 NFL Draft.
+The Los Angeles Chargers selected Lamp in the second round (38th overall) of the 2017 NFL draft.
 Lamp was the first offensive guard drafted in 2017.

-On May 11, the Los Angeles Chargers signed Lamp to a four-year, $6.66 million contract with $3.75 million guaranteed and a signing bonus of $2.98 million.
+On May 11, the Chargers signed Lamp to a four-year, $6.66 million contract with $3.75 million guaranteed and a signing bonus of $2.98 million.
 On August 2, 2017, Lamp suffered a torn ACL during training camp, and was ruled out for his entire rookie season.
 He was officially placed on injured reserve on September 2, 2017.

 On May 15, 2018, Lamp underwent a minor knee procedure, described as a routine cleanup.
 He entered 2018 as a backup guard to starters Dan Feeney and Michael Schofield.
 He only played in two games, and was a healthy scratch for much of the season.

 In 2019, Lamp played in seven games with two starts before suffering a broken fibula.
 He was placed on injured reserve on October 23, 2019.

 Lamp started all 16 games at left guard for the Chargers in 2020, leading the league with 1,174 total snaps.